-There has been much research into the problems faced by armed forces personnel themselves, but Jamie Hacker Hughes proposed tackling an overlooked aspect: their families.
+There has been much research into the problems faced by armed forces personnel themselves, but Professor Jamie Hacker Hughes proposed tackling an overlooked aspect: their families.
 In 2014 the Veterans and Families Institute (VFI) was born.
+Jamie tells us the story.

 Post-traumatic stress disorders and other issues are well documented in the media and have been the subject of significant research.
 However some psychological problems have been badly overlooked, particularly regarding veterans’ families: the impact of military service on their children, the impact on sex and relationships, not to mention the risks for early service leavers of increased substance misuse (other than alcohol).